• Blog

 Telogen effluvium is a common cause of thinning eyebrows during pregnancy.
 It happens when stress on the body shifts hair follicles into the resting phase.
 After a few weeks or months, shedding becomes noticeable.

 This condition often affects scalp hair but can also lead to eyebrow hair loss.
 The good news is that it usually resolves once the body stabilizes.
-Dr. Kopelman often explains that this type of shedding does not damage the follicle permanently.
+Dr. Kopelman often explains that this type of shedding does not permanently damage the follicle.

-If you want to understand this process deeper, it is similar to what is explained in pictures of telogen effluvium.
+If you want to understand this process more deeply, it is similar to what is shown in pictures of telogen effluvium.

 Nutrient Deficiencies and Hair Loss

 Pregnancy increases the body’s nutritional demands, which can lead to nutrient deficiencies.
-Low iron, protein, or vitamins can weaken hair follicles and slow growth.
+Low iron, protein, or vitamin levels can weaken hair follicles and slow hair growth.

-This can result in thinning eyebrows women may notice during early or late pregnancy.
+This can result in eyebrow thinning that women may notice in early or late pregnancy.

 To support hair health, focus on a balanced diet that includes essential nutrients.
 Common gaps that affect hair loss include: